refractionPOINT/lce_doc/docs/outputs.md

 ```

 ### Google Cloud Storage

+***Google Cloud Storage is currently only supported as an Output.
+Visualization of data in Digger from GCS is not yet possible.***

 If you have your own visualization stack, or you just need the data archived, you can upload
 directly to Google Cloud Storage (GCS).
 This way you don't need any infrastructure.